-Home insemination — also called self-insemination — is a form of intracervical insemination (ICI).
-Fresh semen is collected in a clean cup and placed gently near the cervix using a needle-free syringe.
-Below is a clear step-by-step guide, realistic success ranges, practical timing tips, safety notes and India-specific legal basics.
+Home insemination — also called self-insemination or DIY insemination — is a form of intracervical insemination (ICI).
+Fresh semen is collected in a clean cup and placed gently near the cervix with a needle-free syringe.
+Below you’ll find a clear step-by-step guide, realistic success ranges, practical timing tips, core safety points, and the essentials of Indian legal parenthood when using a known donor.

 What home ICI involves

-The donor ejaculates directly into a sterile container.
-The sample is drawn slowly into a 5–10 ml syringe and released gently into the vagina, aiming towards the cervical opening.
-Unlike clinic-based intrauterine insemination (IUI) or IVF, there is no laboratory preparation at home — simple and lower-cost, but dependent on careful hygiene and good timing.
-For how long conception typically takes and the main factors, see the NHS overview: How long it takes to get pregnant.
+The donor ejaculates directly into a sterile container (specimen cup).
+Draw the sample slowly into a 5–10 mL syringe and release it gently into the vagina, aiming towards the cervical opening.
+Unlike clinic-based intrauterine insemination (IUI) or IVF, there is no laboratory sperm preparation at home.
+That keeps costs low and the process simple, but it places more weight on careful hygiene, accurate timing, and correct handling of fresh donor sperm.

 Pros and cons at a glance